 Editing system to be delivered: DNA encoded SauCas9 with appropriate DNA encoded sgRNA(s).

-Dual vector for Ai9: hSyn/CMV-SaCas9-pA + hSyn/CMV-GFP-U6-gRNA1-U6-gRNA2
+Dual vector for Ai9: hSyn/CMV/GFAP-SaCas9-pA + hSyn/CMV/GFAP-GFP-U6-gRNA-L1-U6-gRNA-R2

-Delivery controls to be employed: The above system but without GFP vector not harboring sgRNA sequences will be used as a positive control for delivery and adverse effects of the system.
+Delivery controls to be employed: The above system but with a control GFP vector not harboring sgRNA sequences will be used as an editing negative control (hSyn/CMV/GFAP-GFP-U6x2).

-Delivery vehicle storage: The long-term storage and effects of freeze-thaw have not yet been assessed, but are not expected to differ from other AAV serotypes.
-The material should be stored at -80C until the day of administration.
+Delivery vehicle storage: The material should be stored at -80C until the day of administration.
 Once thawed, if the test material is kept sterile and not diluted or transferred to a new tube, it is expected to retain potency at -4C for several weeks.
 The material should not be refrozen for reuse.
-Aliquots of virus sufficient for up to 6 mice will be provided.
+The recombinant viruses will be delivered as single-use aliquots.
+Any unused test material should be stored at -80C until results have been obtained to allow us to reassess titers or vector function if necessary.

 Delivery vehicle known adverse effects: At the doses being used, adverse effects beyond a limited glial response in areas of the brain with high levels of SaCas9 expression are not expected.
 Neurological symptoms or systemic toxicities in pilot studies with GFP have not been observed, but more careful studies with longer termed SaCas9 expression have not been performed.